 Moorage fees are charged year round for mooring at docks, floats and buoys from 1 p.m. to 8 a.m.
 Daily and annual permits are available.
 For more information, call (360) 902-8844.
 Latitude: 47D 32' 33" N (47.5425)

 Longitude: 122D 28' 56.99" W (-122.4825)

-This facility is open year-round and is a public marina with an accessible pumpout.
-You will encounter an EMP SaniSailor pumpout and a porta-potty dump station on the pumpout float.
-Access to this pumpout is limited to vessels with a length of no more than 40-feet.
+This facility is open year round and is a public marina with an accessible pumpout.
+An EMP SaniSailor pumpout and a portable dump station are available on the pumpout float.
+Access to this pumpout is limited to vessels with a length of no more than 40 feet.
 Latitude: 47° 32' 34.81" ( 47.543)

 Longitude: 122° 28' 57.08" ( -122.48252)

 The campground has 44 standard sites, three Cascadia Marine Trail sites, one marine dump station, four restrooms (one ADA) and one shower area.
 All campsites are first come, first served.

 During winter months, the water is turned off in the west campground and the restroom is closed.
 A vault toilet is available.

 Three Cascadia Marine Trailsites are located on the west end of the island.
 These sites are for use by canoers and kayakers only.